Real-life cases, data encryption, and testimonials using RFID and NFC technology

 🔗 More information: https://cirpassproject.eu

-Northvolt – Full battery traceability
+Northvolt – Complete battery traceability

 Sector: Electric vehicle batteries